krxm107/tp/docs/UserGuide.md

 ### Adding a person: `add_person`

-Adds a person to the address book.
+Adding a person to the address book helps you keep your contacts organized and easy to find.
+By entering their details — like name, email, phone, and address — you can store everything in one place.
+You only need to provide the essential information of name and email, and you can always edit or add more later.
+This ensures you'll never have to dig through scattered notes or emails again to find someone’s contact.

-Format: `add_person n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add_person n/NAME e/EMAIL [p/PHONE_NUMBER] [a/ADDRESS] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)